apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_TOUCHSREEN=y

-  The board-specific logic must provide the following interfaces that will be called by the example in order to initialize and uninitialize the touchscreen hardware:
+  This example code will call boardctl() to setup the touchscreen driver for texting.
+The implementation of boardctl() will require that board- specific logic  provide the following interfaces that will be called by the boardctl() in order to initialize and uninitialize the touchscreen hardware:

-    int arch_tcinitialize(int minor);
+    int board_tsc_setup(int minor);
-    int arch_tcuninitialize(void);
+    void board_tsc_teardown(void);

 examples/udp
 ^^^^^^^^^^^^